ContainerSSH/containerssh.github.io/docs/blog/2021/04/13/devlog-oauth2.md

 From here it's fairly simple.
 Option one is the **authorization code flow**: client logs in to the web browser and must then copy the code back into their console.
 The SSH server checks their identity and that's it.
 [See this 17 second video.](https://youtu.be/ifP0xUraH20)

 Option two is the device code flow, where the user is sent to a link and must enter a code from the SSH console.
+Here we don't send a question, we simply poll the auth token endpoint for the code to be entered.
 [See this 25 second video.](https://youtu.be/SGHee9cV_rA)

 The latter would also lend itself to displaying a QR code, but OpenSSH, unfortunately, limits the length of the instruction field to 255 characters and doesn't support UTF-8 either.